jesus2099/konami-command/mb_SUPER-MIND-CONTROL-II-X-TURBO.md

 You can switch between various MusicBrainz servers (you can edit the list of servers for mbsandbox.org).

-### TAG_SWITCH
+### TAG_TOOLS

 ![three situations WOW][l0zO9nk]

-Allows to jump from your (or other’s) tags and everyone’s tags and vice versa with only the magic of one click.
+On tag page: Allows to jump from your (or other’s) tags and everyone’s tags and vice versa with only the magic of one click.

+On all pages (sidebar): Your own tags stand out and all of them are displayed (not only your first 5 tags).

 ### USER_STATS